 (As they have redefined "freedom."
 And now they are talking themselves into redefining IRAN....)

 Oh, there are differences.
 The Left is certainly sincere in fretting about tomorrow’s dangers.
-But meanwhile, no one seems to notice how closely their dark forebodings of ecological collapse resemble the apocalyptic visions of right-wingers who confidently expect an imminent end to this world, amid a reckoning foretold in the Book of Revelations.
+But meanwhile, no one seems to notice how closely their dark forebodings of ecological collapse resemble the apocalyptic visions of right-wingers who confidently expect an imminent end to this world, amid a reckoning foretold in the Book of Revelation.

 These gloomy visions are not only eerily similar, they are chillingly compatible.